Teaching and Learning

 Learning by knowing, by doing, by being

-A University of Melbourne expert says education cannot only focus on knowing and doing – it must explicitly embrace being to teach the 'whole child'.
+Many schools promote teaching the ‘whole child’, but to do this, education cannot only focus on knowing and doing – it must explicitly embrace being

 Lost in space: Open-plan classrooms can leave children adrift

-University of Melbourne research finds middle years primary-school students are at risk of academic delay when learning in noisy open-plan classrooms.
+Middle years primary-school students are at risk of academic delay when learning in an open-plan classroom

 University students are using AI, but not how you think